 Introducing new chickens to an already established flock can be stressful for both the birds and you.
-The new flock will need to establish a new pecking order, which can be brutal for everyone involved.
+The new flock will need to establish a new pecking order, which can be really tough for everyone involved.

-Through much experimentation over the years, we’ve developed a great strategy for new flock initiation.
+Through much experimentation over the years, we’ve developed a great strategy for new flock integration.
 This strategy allows the birds to get used to each other gradually, so there’s less stress.
 We’ve used this method to introduce both new chicks and young birds to our older hens and it has been proven to be the best way to integrate.

 Step One: Quarantine

-All new flock members must be quarantined before being added to an established flock.
+All new members of the flock must be quarantined before being added to an established backyard flock.

-After the quarantine period is up and you’re absolutely sure your new flock members aren’t introducing any diseases or pests, you can begin introducing new chickens to the rest of the flock.
+After the quarantine period is up and you’re absolutely sure your new flock members are perfectly healthy, you can begin introducing new chickens to the rest of the flock.

 The next step is to place the new birds in a large animal cage inside the coop.
 If you don’t have a cage, fence off a corner of the coop for the new birds, making sure they’re protected on all sides, as well as the top.
 Remember chickens can jump and fly!

 Placing the cage in a corner is a good idea, so only two walls of the cage are exposed to the rest of the flock.

 The existing flock members will come to investigate the new additions, but won’t be able to get too close.
 This will allow everyone to adjust to each other gradually without any risk of fighting or serious injuries.

 When step two is complete and the birds are all comfortable with each others presence, it’s time to let them free range together.

-Let the old birds and the new birds out to free range together for at least a few hours a day.
+We like to let the old birds and the new birds out to free-range together for around an hour per day.
 This will give them time to interact with each other, and space to get some privacy if they need it.
-If you don’t free range your flock, let the new chickens out of their cage and into the run for a few hours a day.
+If you don’t free range your flock, let the new chickens out of their cage and into the run for an hour a day.

 If the new birds don’t rush out of the cage the first time you open it, give them time.
 They may be frightened of the newfound space, but they will come out when they’re ready.

-Continue letting the flock free range together for a week or so, increasing the time they spend together outside.
+Continue letting the flock free-range together for a week or so, increasing the time they spend together outside.
 Timing is different for everyone, so when all seems well, move onto step four.

 Step Four: Cage Door Open